ikondra/vlm-vs-hate-memes/README.md

 Q4.
 What’s the hidden message in this meme that promotes hate?
 Q5.
 Should this image with its overlaid text be considered hateful?
 Explain your reasoning.

+## Chain-of-Thought 43 - CoT43

+***RAG Query***
+What specific elements determine whether a meme is hateful or non-hateful?

+***Prompt***
+Use the following contextual knowledge to answer the prompt below: The specific elements that determine whether a meme is hateful or non-hateful include the target group being ridiculed, mocked, dehumanized, or disrespected, as well as the nature of the reasoning provided in the meme.
+Hateful memes often target specific groups such as racial or religious communities, people with disabilities, or certain genders, and use derogatory language or stereotypes to belittle or insult them.
+The reasoning in the meme can further contribute to its hateful nature by promoting violence, inciting hatred, or spreading harmful stereotypes about the targeted group.
+In contrast, non-hateful memes typically avoid targeting specific groups for ridicule or disrespect and focus on humor or positive messaging that does not harm or offend any particular community.

+This is a meme that may contain hateful content.
+Hate is defined as:  hatred, hostility, or violence towards member(s) of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society.
+With this knowledge, please answer the following questions, in order:
+Q1a.
+Does the text contain hateful words or phrases?
+Q1b.
+List all explicit or implied meanings for any hateful words or phrases.
+Explain your reasoning.
+Q2a.
+List all components and entities in the image.
+Q2b.
+What is happening in the image?
+Q2c.
+List all explicit or implied meanings for any hateful visuals.
+Explain your reasoning.
+Q3.
+How is the image related to the overlaid text?
+Explain.
+Q4.
+What’s the hidden message in this meme that promotes hate?
+Q5.
+Should this image with its overlaid text be considered hateful?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought - in_context_learning_CoT

 ***Prompt***